sundew28/choosemycar/README.md

 	a) php artisan feed:process --dealers=<YOUR_DEALER_XML_OR_JSON_FILE> --vehicles=<YOUR_VEHICLE_XML_OR_JSON_FILE>
 	b) php artisan feed:list-dealers-with-cars

+` On succesfull creation of records you will get a success message for the first console command`

 ```
 An example how your output will be when you list the dealers and their vehicle inventory status